jacksleight/statamic-bard-mutator/README.md

 *However*, if you have other addons (or user code) that replace any of the classes/extensions that Bard Mutator is also replacing it probably won't work properly.
 Unfortunately I don’t think there’s a way around that.
 This does not affect custom nodes and marks.

-My other Bard addons use Bard Mutator under the hood, so there are no issues with those.
+My other Bard addons use Bard Mutator under the hood, so those are fully compatible.
 In fact the main reason I developed this in the first place was so multiple addons could make modifications to the built-in classes/extensions at the same time.